 A smile suggests that you’re personable, easy going, and empathetic.We all know that when you smile at people, even strangers, they almost always smile back, spreading a kind of peace and goodwill.

-Smiling a positive emotion is almost as basic as breathing, but I need to remind myself to do it more often.
+Smiling a positive emotion is almost as fundamental as breathing, but I need to remind myself to do it more often.

 • Make goofy faces at yourself in the mirror.